gentjankolicaj/wonderland/docs/cipher_manual.md

 # cipher ui

-- This manual describes how use cipher ui.
+- This manual describes how to use cipher ui.

 <ol>
 <li>